Request load balancing

 Traffic may appear unbalanced between processes

-Because Passenger prefers to load balance to the first request, traffic may appear unbalanced between processes.
+Because Passenger prefers to load balance to the oldest request in the generation, traffic may appear unbalanced between processes.
 Here is an example from passenger-status

 :